Virginia Mesothelioma Lawyer

 - Colonna’s Shipyard, Norfolk

 In Virginia, the Department of Labor and Industry enforces regulations set by the state’s Occupational Safety and Health department.
 This department also enforces regulations set by the federal government.
-The department must be notified at least ten days before any projects removing asbestos from spaces greater than ten square feet.
-Non-friable asbestos is the only exception to the required notification.
-Any deterioration in asbestos materials means the notification is necessary before the project can begin.
-Homeowners and contractors must obtain a permit before beginning work with or around asbestos, and professionals abating asbestos must be certified.
+The department must receive a notification at least ten days before any projects remove asbestos from spaces greater than ten square feet.

 Statute of Limitations